LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 # Introduction

 As the following, the motivation for the development of this framework is listed.
-The chapter provides a brief introduction into the problem domain, delineates the scope and boundaries of the present research, surveys the current state of the art in low-field MRI research and applications, articulates the research question driving this thesis and delineates the anticipated use cases and benefits that will be explored and analyzed throughout the study.
+The chapter provides a brief introduction into the problem domain, delineates the scope and boundaries of the present research, surveys the current state of the art in low-field MRI research and applications, articulates the research question driving this thesis and delineates the anticipated usecases and benefits that will be explored and analyzed throughout the study.

 ## Background and Motivation